ligato/docs/docs/tutorials/02_plugin-deps.md

 ```

 `PluginName`, which is embedded in the `PluginDeps` struct, provides the `String()`
-method for getting the name of the plugin.
+method for obtaining the name of the plugin.
 The plugin name is set using the
 `SetName(name string)` method defined for `PluginName`:

 ```go
 p.SetName("helloworld")
 ```

-The two other components in `PluginDeps` are `Log` and `Cfg`. `Log` is the plugin's
-logger, used to log message at different log levels. `Cfg` is used to load configuration
-from a configuration file in YAML format. `PluginDeps` has the `Setup()` method, which
+The two other components in `PluginDeps` are `Log` and `Cfg`. `Log` is the plugin's logger used to log message at different log levels. `Cfg` is used to load configuration data from a configuration file in YAML format.

-initializes `Log` and `Cfg` with the name from `PluginName`.
-It is typically called in
-the plugin's constructor:
+`PluginDeps` has the `Setup()` method, which initializes `Log` and `Cfg` with the name from `PluginName`.
+It is typically called in the plugin's constructor:

 ```go
 func NewHelloWorld() *HelloWorld {